sonic-net/SONiC/doc/vlan_stacking/vlan_stacking_HLD.md

     | swap    | Supported         | Supported        |

 * Swap rewrite action **_will_** become invalid if configured (push, swap) at ingress direction or (pop, swap) at egress direction on the specified interface at the same time.
+* Swap rewrite action at egress direction **_is not_** expected on the interface which is configured as untagged port member in specified VLAN.
 * Only outer TPID 8100 is supported.
 The frames with TPID = 8100 **_will_** be taken as tagged (single or double) frames.
 * For egress direction on channel port, each match criteria **_will_** use one hardware entry per member port.